pgasp/starburst-ai-workshop/readme.md

              'openai_small') as report_classification;

 SELECT
-    ai.fix_grammar('That disaster effected so many lives', 'bedrock_claude35') as incorrect_word,
+    ai.fix_grammar('That disaster effected so many lives', 'openai_small') as incorrect_word,
     ai.fix_grammar('TSMC customers ordered fewer mobile chips in the first quarter than a year earlier, but the company’s revenue nevertheless managed to top expectations.', 'openai_small') as editorially_correct;